What is Clwstwr?

 How do I apply?

 The first step is to complete and submit an online Expression of Interest.
-The deadline for submissions is 12noon on 18 April 2019.
 Your submission can be made in English or Welsh.

 Fullscale applications will open when Expressions of Interest shortlisting has been completed and communicated to applicants.

 We want to be as open as possible and encourage all applications that relate to the screen and news sectors.

 Before you submit your application, please make sure that you meet the following eligibility criteria: